 Am I allowed any domain that is available?

 Currently there is no law that prevents you from taking any name .com or .co.uk - Of course this means that anyone else can register a domain you would like.
 The point of law is that you must not try to pass off or pretend to be someone you are not.
 So if MacDonalds.com was your domain you should not be seen from trying to profit from the famous McDonalds Hamburger chain.

 What should I do if I receive a cold call or letter about domains like mine?

 Never take any notice of cold telephone calls that ask you whether you want to protect your identity by selling you a domain that is about to be taken by someone else.
 These are usually a scam trying to sell you domains at a premium price and some even entice you away from your current registrar with fake renewal letters.

 How can I check what domains are available?

-Click here to check whether it's available and try out your name (with no endings like .co.uk) and our domain tool will list you what versions are taken and what are currently available.
+You can use this domain search tool.
+It will list you what versions are taken and what are currently available.
 By the way (unlike some other websites) we promise not to record your searches with our domain tool.
 We have had our customers user domain name search tools on other websites the previous evening, contact us to register their domain the next day and hey presto it was registered last night and is now for sale for an extortionate price!